rubybib/rubybib.org/index.md

 ### Parallelism and Concurrency

-* B. Daloze, A. Tal, S. Marr, H. Mössenböck, E. Petrank. **[Parallelization of Dynamic Languages: Synchronizing Built-in Collections](http://ssw.jku.at/General/Staff/Daloze/thread-safe-collections.pdf)**.
+* <a name="thread-safe-collections">B. Daloze, A. Tal, S. Marr, H. Mössenböck, E. Petrank. **[Parallelization of Dynamic Languages: Synchronizing Built-in Collections](http://ssw.jku.at/General/Staff/Daloze/thread-safe-collections.pdf)**.
 In Proceedings of the Conference on Object-Oriented Programming, Systems, Languages, and Applications (OOPSLA), 2018.
 <span class="badge badge-warning">TruffleRuby</span>

 * M. Springer, and H. Masuhara. **[Object Support in an Array-Based GPGPU Extension for Ruby](https://m-sp.org/downloads/array16.pdf)**.
 In Proceedings of the 3rd International Workshop on Libraries, Languages, and Compilers for Array Programming (ARRAY), 2016.

-* B. Daloze, S. Marr, D. Bonetta, H. Mössenböck. **[Efficient and Thread-Safe Objects for Dynamically-Typed Languages](http://ssw.jku.at/General/Staff/Daloze/thread-safe-objects.pdf)**.
+* <a name="thread-safe-objects">B. Daloze, S. Marr, D. Bonetta, H. Mössenböck. **[Efficient and Thread-Safe Objects for Dynamically-Typed Languages](http://ssw.jku.at/General/Staff/Daloze/thread-safe-objects.pdf)**.
 In Proceedings of the Conference on Object-Oriented Programming, Systems, Languages, and Applications (OOPSLA), 2016.
 <span class="badge badge-warning">TruffleRuby</span>

 * C. Ding, B. Gernhardt, P. Li, and M. Hertz. **[Safe Parallel Programming in an Interpreted Language](http://polaris.cs.uiuc.edu/hpsl/abstracts/a7-ding.pdf)**.
 In Proceedings of the First Workshop on the High Performance Scripting Languages, 2015.